aniketsinha06/Learn-Python-with-small-Projects/README.md

 # Learn-Python-with-small-Projects
-Learning python by building small projects on images and data using different Python libraries
+## Description : Learning python by building small projects on images and data using different Python libraries